 Clintonia has green tongue shaped leaves.
 They bloom in the late spring with pink, white, or yellow bell shaped flowers.

 They range in height from about 20 cm to 60 cm (8 to 24 inches).

 Common names for some of the members of the Clintonia genus include Queen cup, Corn Lily, Bride's bonnet, and Bluebeard.

 Clintonia borealis (Blue-bead lily) by Peupleloup.

-If planning to grow Clintonia from seed outdoors then fresh seed should be sown in the summer.
-Clintonia should be sown into flats that have been sank in the ground in a shady area and lightly covered.
+Clintonia should be sown into flats that have been sank in the ground in a shady area, and seed lightly covered.
 The flat should then be covered in glass.
 After two years of growth the seedlings should be transplanted.

-If you plan to grow indoors first then they should be started at the end of winter.
-Seeds can take from between one to three months to germinate.
+If you plan to grow indoors first, then they should be started at the end of winter.
+Seeds usually take from between one to three months to germinate.

 Clintonia should be watered regularly during the summer months.

 Clintonia plants, known for their attractive leaves and bell-shaped flowers, are a great choice for woodland gardens or shaded landscapes.

 Often, gardeners choose to grow Clintonia borealis (Blue bead lily) for its unique blue berries and pretty flowers.